LMCRC/Newclid_Transformer/README.md

 bash ./setup.sh --docker
 ```

-This will install all required packages, including `geosolver`, and download the LM weights and the tokenizer vocabulary.
+This will install all required packages, including `newclid`, and download the LM weights and the tokenizer vocabulary.

 If you are using the script to re-install over a previous installation, you can also pass the `--no-download` option to prevent it from downloading model weights and the tokenizer again.